xpointerTapobrata/gameinfusion/IMPORTANTREAD.md

 click on the video in my portfolio website that shows the complete functionality of the website.
 However, if you want to experience the website yourself I request you to install the 'Allow CORS: Access-Control-Allow-Origin' extension from - </p>

-<p>'https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en' and the turn it on (it remains switched off by default).</p>
+<p>'https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en' and then turn it on (it remains switched off by default).</p>

 <p>I know its very inconvinient and I'am very sorry for that but unfortunately it is the only way to view the website as of now.</p>

-<p>One more problem is that in the Stripe JS, I found restrictions for Indian purchase and the payment was not going through due to some regulations by the
-Indian government.
-Hence, I had to emulate the payment process instead of the actual payment procedure.</p>
 </br>
 <h2>-- Thank you for your time and once again sorry for the inconvenience.</h2>
 >>>